Snow skiing, snowboarding, sledding and ice skating are only part of the winter sports scene in the United States.

 Dog Sledding in Alaska and Maine

-It’s been Alaska’s official sport since 1972, but dog sledding, also known as mushing, has been part of the region’s culture for centuries.
+It’s been Alaska’s official sport, but dog sledding, also known as mushing, has been part of the region’s culture for centuries.
 Mushing involves riding on a sled that is pulled by a group of powerful dogs.

 One of the most popular places to try dog sledding is Alyeska Resort in Girdwood, located about 65 kilometers outside of Anchorage, Alaska's biggest city (population: 301,010).
 The resort partners with different tour operators to offer dog sled tours.
 Check with the resort concierge about options, times and prices.